PinkDexo/em-documentation/pages/10.store/01.installation/docs.md

         - docs
 ---

 To install EM shop, first you have to download and enable Drupal Commerce modules, then import EM Shop configuration.
-This Procedure requires usage of Composer and Drush.
+This procedure requires usage of Composer and Drush.

-1. Run the **Composer** from your Drupal root directory to download the Commerce modules:
+1. Use **Composer** to download Commerce modules.

 ```sh
 composer require drupal/commerce